namx-holi/s3-http-fileshare-lambda/README.md

 Add environment variables:
 	- S3_BUCKET_NAME = the name of the bucket mp3s are stored in
 	- S3_REGION_NAME = the region the bucket is located in
-	- S3_STORE_PATH  = the directory we are using to share in the bucket, e.g. /public or /
+	- S3_STORE_PATH  = the directory we are using to share in the bucket, e.g. "public" or empty for root

 In the `nginx-site.conf`, replace instances of `example.com` with your domain, and the proxy_pass directive link to the url of your API gateway for the lambda function.
 Also either comment out ssl lines or replace them with relevant lines for your setup.